Ever deal with a kid stomping around the house in a nasty mood? “Breakfast is horrid. Suzy’s sitting in my spot. I hate math!”

 Your kid may be angry about a fight with her best friend.
 He may be frustrated over a computer game.

-Some of what disturbs our kids seems small to us.
+Some of what disturbs our kids seem small to us.
 However kids are just learning how to deal with emotional angst, and they’re learning on the small stuff.

 If you have a cranky kid stomping around the house, sit down with them.
 Play a game together, listen to them ramble about their favorite topic, and piece together if there’s something big bothering them.